The Replacements (band): Hootenanny and Let It Be (1983–1984)

 The Replacements returned to New York in June 1983, playing at CBGB.
-The gig was a failure; the band were almost refused entry, Bob Stinson was thrown out as soon as he walked in the door, and the Replacements were the last of five bands, which meant they played in the early morning on a Monday night.
+The gig was a failure; the band were almost refused entry.
+Bob Stinson was thrown out as soon as he walked in the door, and the Replacements were the last of five bands, which meant they played in the early morning on a Monday night.
 The show at Folk City was not a success, because "The Replacements were so loud and obnoxious that the people just cleared right out," according to manager Jesperson.
 The band supported R.E.M. on an eight-date tour later that summer, deciding that they should alienate the audience as much as possible.
 It was not a successful tour; by the end, various members had threatened to leave the Replacements.
-Band morale was low, and Westerberg later stated, "We'd much rather play for fifty people who know us than a thousand who don't care."
+Band morale was low and Westerberg later said, "We'd much rather play for fifty people who know us than a thousand who don't care."

 For the recording of their next studio album, the Replacements decided to return to Blackberry Way Studios in late 1983.
 The band considered R.E.M.'s guitarist Peter Buck as producer, but when they met him in Athens, Georgia, they did not have enough material to begin recording.
 Instead, Jesperson and Steve Fjelstad co-produced the album.
-By this time, the Replacements had grown tired of playing loud and fast exclusively; Westerberg stated, "Now we're softening a little where we can do something that's a little more sincere without being afraid that someone's not going to like it or the punks aren't going to be able to dance to it."
+By that time, the Replacements had grown tired of playing loud and fast exclusively; Westerberg said, "Now we're softening a little where we can do something that's a little more sincere without being afraid that someone's not going to like it or the punks aren't going to be able to dance to it."